Mariella Frostrup: Career

 In 2008, Frostrup received an Honorary Degree of Doctor of Letters from Nottingham Trent University in recognition of her contribution and commitment to journalism and broadcasting.
+That same year, she narrated The Crimson Wing: Mystery of the Flamingos, a documentary about lesser flamingos.

 She presented the BBC Radio 2 show The Green Room and was from 2002 to 2020 the regular presenter of BBC Radio 4 programme Open Book, interviewing authors and publishers and reviewing new fiction and non-fiction books.
 As the presenter of The Book Show on Sky Arts 1, she interviewed an extensive list of guests on their recent works and their "favourite heroes and heroines from fiction".
 The show was cancelled in 2013.

 In December 2012, she appeared on the BBC Two series World's Most Dangerous Roads, in which she and Angus Deayton were filmed driving along the east coast of Madagascar.

 She is the voice in lifts on the London Overground.
 Her 'gravelly' voice is often used on television commercials and in 2005 was voted the sexiest female voice on television.

+In 2014, Frostrup hosted an event at the British Film Institute celebrating 30 years of the TV programme Spitting Image.
+Frostrup was one of the celebrities portrayed as a puppet on that programme.

 In 2018, Frostrup presented a documentary for BBC One called The Truth About The Menopause.
 She later published a book on the subject and has spoken of her own experience of menopause.

 In 2019, she presented a programme for BBC Radio 4 called Bringing Up Britain.

 In June 2020 she joined Times Radio to present a programme in the early afternoon from Monday to Thursday.
 It features celebrity interviews, alongside arts, culture and social issues coverage.
+She left the station in 2024.

 In 2022, Frostrup is the presenter of the documentary series Britain's Novel Landscapes with Mariella Frostrup; which investigates how British landscapes have influenced some of the UK's best loved authors.

+Since July 2024, Frostrup has been a regular panellist on ITV's flagship lunchtime show Loose Women.

+On 17 October 2024, Frostrup was announced as the UK Government's Menopause Employment Ambassador.